CLEAR Core

 Jochelle Greaves Siew is a PhD Candidate in the Public Policy and Management Program at the University of Southern California’s Price School of Public Policy.
 Her research interests focus on the interplay between emotions and heuristic-based decision-making within bureaucratic contexts.
 Prior to joining USC, Jochelle completed her Master’s in Public Policy and Administration, with a specialization in public management, from The London School of Economics and Political Science.
 Her previous research includes an investigation into control mechanisms used by governments during the implementation of public sector reform.
 In addition, she is involved in projects focusing on political brand equity and mixed institutional messaging.

-Jochelle is the lead administrative coordinator for CLEAR.
+Jochelle is the lead coordinator for CLEAR.
 As part of her work, she organizes BookMarked, our newsletter, and manages the CLEAR website.
 For inquiries on these and other CLEAR related activities, you can reach Jochelle at greavess@usc.edu

 Yongjin Ahn